OSULUG/book-club/content.rst

 nominations will be put into a strawpoll and voted on for the next month's book.
 Eli may executive decide to put one book on the ballot that was not highly voted, but there will always be some pre-democracy in the ballot.

+If time is short and Eli forget's to draw up a ballot before the month begins he will decide on a book to read, sans democracy.

 .. _this page's github repo: https://github.com/ElijahCaine/book-club/issues/